nestybox/sysbox/docs/user-guide/install-k8s-distros.md

 ## Google Kubernetes Engine (GKE)

-1. Create a cluster with Kubernetes v1.21-v1.23 releases.
+1. Create a cluster with a [supported Kubernetes version](install-k8s.md#kubernetes-version-requirements).

 2. Create the K8s worker nodes where Sysbox will be installed using the "Ubuntu with Containerd" image templates.